Doctor Imitator: Hand-Radiography-based Bone Age Assessment by Imitating Scoring Methods: Experiments

-\textbf{Dataset.} We evaluate Doctor Imitator (DI) on the RSNA-BAA dataset \cite{bonet,halabi2019rsna} and RHPE dateset \cite{bonet}.
-RSNA-BAA contains 12,611 hand radiographs in the training set, 1,425 radiographs in the validation set, and 200 radiographs in the test set.
-The ground truth bone ages are from 0 to 18 years.
-RHPE is composed of 5,492 hand radiographs in the training set, 715 radiographs in the validation set, and 80 radiographs in the test set.
-The ground truth bone ages of RHPE vary from 0 to 20 years.
-Before processing by DI, all the radiographs are resized to $512 \times 512$.
-Besides, we use the CPAR ground truth in~\cite{bonet} to guide the ROI central position prediction by the {\it Hand Pose Estimation} models~\cite{bonet}.
-Similar to the previous work, we report the Mean Absolute Difference (MAD) between the predicted bone ages and the corresponding ground truth bone ages.\\ \textbf{Experimental Setup.} We implement DI by PyTorch 1.3.
-We train the second stage of DI with 200 epochs.
-The batch size is 48.
-The initial learning rate is $10^{-3}$, and is reduced by $10 \times$ after 60 epochs and is reduced by $10 \times$ again after 120 epochs.
-The optimizer is Adam~\cite{Adam}.
-We employ random flip, rotation ($-5^{\circ}\sim 5^{\circ}$), and the Gaussian blur Operation for data augmentation.\\ \textbf{Performance and Complexity Comparisons.} We compare DI with the state-of-the-art BoNet~\cite{bonet} on the MAD and model complexity.
-As the ground truth annotations of the RHPE test set are not available and the evaluation server~\cite{bonet} is not stable, we compare DI and BoNet on the validation set of RHPE.
-The performances of BoNet reported on the RHPE validation set are obtained by running the open source codes\footnote[1]{\url{https://github.com/BCV-Uniandes/Bonet}}.
-As shown in Table \ref{table:comparison}, our DI outperforms BoNet on the RSNA and RHPE with various percentages (10\%, 20\%, 40\%, 100\%) of the training samples available.
+We compare DI with the state-of-the-art BoNet~\cite{bonet} on the MAD and model complexity.
+As shown in Table \ref{table:comparison}, our DI outperforms BoNet on the RSNA training set with various percentage of the training samples available.
 Comparing to the public implemented version of BoNet~\cite{bonet}, the bone age prediction part of DI is over $12 \times$ smaller in model size than the bone age prediction part of BoNet.
 Also, evaluated on the number of floating-point multiplication-adds (FLOPs) on our GPU, DI outperforms BoNet by a clear margin.
 In inference, DI is $\sim 3\times$ faster than BoNet, handling 98.2 bone age radiograph frames per second (fps).
-Experiments show that DI is very efficient, attains good performance, and has low model complexity.\\
+Experiments show that DI is very efficient, attains good performance, and has low model complexity.